 Sponsorships for Professional Climbers

 Getting a sponsorship from a climbing brand is probably the typical job we imagine for a professional rock climber.
-And if you can score your own shoe with a major brand then you have truly made it.
+And if you can score your own climbing shoes with a major brand then you have truly made it.
+I bet if you send The Dawn Wall you can score a sponsorship.

 But this is also one of the most competitive avenues for professional rock climbers.
 You’ll be competing against the best rock climbers on the planet to score a sponsorship.
 Brands don’t have unlimited budgets for these sponsorships and they can sever ties at a moments notice.
 If you do score a sponsorship, you’re probably still going to have to rely on other income sources.
 Public speaking events are a great option because you’ll be able to showcase epic climbs you’ve done on your sponsorships dime.